 It is possible to also use the powder from ashwagandha capsules or freshly grind your own from the dried root.

-You may also wish to add coconut oil (as a ghee substitute) or adding
+You may also wish to add ghee or coconut oil (as a vegan substitute).

 This ashwagandha milk recipe makes approximately 3-4 servings.
 This quart of milk is great to have on hand for a tasty evening beverage to consume over the next several nights.